City of “Maple” Hill, Texas

-The facts on the website may be, in places, a bit dated.
-They are being updated.
-Some recent comments have already been added.
+A minimal number of facts on the website may be, in places, a bit dated.
+They are being constantly being updated.
 The city is doing very well with your tax money.
 Their cup runneth over!

 It looks like the latest May 4, 2019 city council election results were a rejection of some and a confirmation of others.
 Some local politician’s endorsements were rejected and a county commissioner’s was confirmed.

-Some of the ex-Grand Poobahers have apparently lost their credibility.
-Their spell has been broken.
+Some of the ex-Grand Poobahers have apparently lost their creds because their endorments were rejected.
+Their spell has been broken somewhat.